 Principal Instructor - Rodger Park, 6th Dan, Shihan

 Rodger Park began his study of Aikido in 1989 at the University of Rochester Aikido Club, Rochester, New York, with Eric Sotnak Sensei.
 He moved to Ann Arbor for graduate studies at the University of Michigan in 1991, where he began daily training.
 Rodger currently holds the rank of 6th Dan (6th level "black belt") and a Shidoin (certified instructor) teaching license from Birankai North America.
 He has served as Chair of the Birankai NA Teachers' Council and on its national Examination Committee, and presently is a member of its Senior Council.

 Throughout his study, Rodger has broadened his training through regular participation in seminars and training camps conducted by many of the Shihan (master teachers) in the United States, as well as seminars conducted by visiting instructors from the Aikikai Hombu (World Headquarters) Dojo in Tokyo, Japan.
 He has twice traveled to Japan for short periods to train at Hombu Dojo and to participate in training in misogi-no-kokyu-ho (purification through breathing) practice at the Ichikukai Dojo near Tokyo.
 Over the years, he has complemented his martial arts training with extensive training in other arts and movement systems, including yoga, Pilates, mixed martial arts, and CrossFit.
 He also holds a coaching certification in the Original Strength - Resets™ movement system.

 Rodger is the Director of Customer Analytics at the Ann Arbor-based consultancy CFI Group USA.

 Certified Instructor/Children's Program Director - Terri Park, 5th Dan, Shidoin

 While in New York City, Terri spent several years as a teaching artist at Shakespeare and Company, the New Victory Theatre, and as an elementary school drama teacher for the New York City Public Schools.
-Terri relocated to Ann Arbor in the summer of 2012 and now works as the K-12 Education Program Manager for the University Musical Society.
+Terri relocated to Ann Arbor in the summer of 2012 and now works as the Associate Director of Education and Community Engagement for the University Musical Society.